 The most two-fisted Superman we’ve yet seen, Henry Cavill struck the balance between the haunted Last Son of Krypton and the altruistic hero that studios have been looking for for years.
 Nobody can doubt Cavill’s chiseled looks or incredible physique, and he not only made audiences believe a man could fly…but that he could punch people through buildings.
 Lots of buildings.
 Perhaps too many.

-While Cavill doesn't spend much time in the “traditional” bespectacled Clark Kent role, his Superman runs the gamut from Christopher Reeve’s serene sincerity to George Reeves’ “don’t mess with this guy” cool.
-Warner Bros. is betting heavily that he's the guy to keep Superman alive on film for years to come.
-He'll next lead the Justice League into action in future DC superhero movies.
+Cavill had flirted with the role much earlier in his career, having been considered for the role when JJ Abrams was in charge of a reboot in the early 2000s, and again when Superman Returns was in its earliest stages.
+While Cavill doesn’t spend much time in the “traditional” bespectacled Clark Kent role, his Superman runs the gamut from Christopher Reeve’s serene sincerity to George Reeves’ “don’t mess with this guy” cool.
+Warner Bros. bets that he’s the guy to keep Superman alive on film for years to come.
+While he caught some flack for Batman v Superman: Dawn of Justice, the studio pivoted to a far more traditional take on Kal-El for Justice League.